firebase/extensions/storage-resize-images/README.md

 * Cloud Storage path for resized images: A relative path in which to store resized images.
 For example, if you specify a path here of `thumbs` and you upload an image to `/images/original.jpg`, then the resized image is stored at `/images/thumbs/original_200x200.jpg`.
 If you prefer to store resized images at the root of your bucket, leave this field empty.

 * Paths that contain images you want to resize: Restrict storage-resize-images to only resize images in specific locations in your Storage bucket by  supplying a comma-separated list of absolute paths.
-For example, to only resize the images  stored in the `/users/pictures` and `/restaurants/menuItems` directories, specify the paths `/users/pictures,/restaurants/menuItems`.
+For example, to only resize the images  stored in the `/foo/alpha` and its subdirectories and `/bar/beta` and its subdirectories, specify the paths `/foo/alpha,/bar/beta`.
 You may also use wildcard notation for directories in the path.
-For example, `/users/*/pictures`  would match `/users/profile/pictures/image.png` as well as  `/users/profile/pictures/any/sub/directory/image.png`.
+For example, `/users/*/pictures`  would match `/users/foo/pictures/image.png` as well as `/users/b/a/r/pictures/image.png`.
 If you prefer to resize every image uploaded to your Storage bucket,  leave this field empty.

 * List of absolute paths not included for resized images: Ensure storage-resize-images does *not* resize images in _specific locations_ in your Storage bucket by  supplying a comma-separated list of absolute paths.
-For example, to *exclude* the images  stored in the `/users/pictures` and `/restaurants/menuItems` directories, specify the paths `/users/pictures,/restaurants/menuItems`.
+For example, to *exclude* the images  stored in the `/foo/alpha` and its subdirectories and `/bar/beta` and its subdirectories, specify the paths `/foo/alpha,/bar/beta`.
 You may also use wildcard notation for directories in the path.
-For example, `/users/*/pictures`  would exclude `/users/profile/pictures/image.png` as well as `/users/profile/pictures/any/sub/directory/image.png`.
+For example, `/users/*/pictures`  would exclude `/users/foo/pictures/image.png` as well as `/users/b/a/r/pictures/image.png`.
 If you prefer to resize every image uploaded to your Storage bucket,  leave this field empty.